watsonarw/intro-to-react-workshop/README.md

 4. Our `Message` component will be a `div`, it will have a `p` for the message, a `h5` for the author.
 We'll pass in `message` and `author` from props.

 5. In our `ChatRoom` component, we want to render a `Message` component for each message.
 We can use `messages.map((message) => (<Message />))` for this (passing the correct props).

+---

+### Extracting components

+Our codebase is looking like a bit of a mess.
+It might make sense to clean it up a bit Recommended components to extract:

+  `NewMessageSection`

+  The fields for creating a new message.
+The new message section can also take the `sendMessage` function and handlers with it, and the styling for the new message section should live with the component (e.g. in `NewMessageSection.css`)

+  `MessageList`

+  The list of new messages.
+Can also include the logic for getting messages from the API.
+We didn't style this section yet either, so we can do that too